 Is the use of Monocef Injection safe for pregnant women?

-Monocef Injection is safe to take during pregnancy.
+Monocef Injection is safe for pregnant women.

 Is the use of Monocef Injection safe during breastfeeding?